yaoyi92/autoplex/docs/user/flows/flows.md

 (e.g., structures with lattice parameters larger than 25 Angstrom or more than 500 atoms).
 Using the `MPRester` is a convenient way to draw structures from the Materials Project database using their MP-ID.

+### Test DFT run times and memory requirements

+To get a rough estimate of DFT requirements for the supercells that you have chosen, you can use the `SettingsTestMaker` (or renamed version?) to test the DFT run times for an undisplaced supercell of a similar size to the ones we will use in the overall workflow.
+This will allow you to check whether memory requirements on your supercomputers are enough and if you might need to switch to smaller systems.

 ## Now start the workflow

 Let us start by importing all the necessary modules: